vikingeducation/prep_basics/test-yourself-answers.md

 #### What is a "server"?

-A server is a special computer programm (like Apache) that waits for a request from the client.
-When the client sends their requests, server will look for it.
-If the server found what the client wants, the server then will return the data to the client.
-If the server can't found what the client want, then the server will tell the client that what they want is not present on the server.
+A server is a special computer programme (like Apache or Nginx) that waits for a request from the clients browser.
+When the browser sends a request, the server will look for what was requested.
+If the server found what the browser wanted then the server will return the data to the browser.
+If the server cannot find what the browser requested, then the server will respond the the browser with a 404 not found error.

 Basically, it enables the sharing of resources and information for various applications, websites, and email, and brings that information to computers over the internet at the request of the client!